 We have launched a campaign called Reclaim Kosci to overturn this environmentally backwards move.

-The ACT Government has an effective policy to remove horses that come from NSW.
-In 2018, the Victorian government approved a science-based plan to reduce horse numbers.
+The ACT Government has an effective policy to remove horses that move from NSW into the ACT.
+In 2018, the Victorian government approved a science-based plan to reduce horse numbers in the adjoining Alpine National Park.

-The Victorian Government is now also tackling feral horse numbers in Barmah National Park, home to the world’s largest river red gum forests and wetlands, and is calling for submissions to its action plan.
+The Victorian Government is also tackling feral horse numbers in Barmah National Park, home to the world’s largest river red gum forests and wetlands, and will significantly reduce the horse population by 2023 using a combination of humane control methods.

 A legend past its time

 During the time of the legend of the Man from Snowy River, it is believed there were only ever 200 wild horses in the Australian Alps.
-Feral horses now number more than 10,000 and this number has been exponentially increasing by about 20% each year (in good seasons).
+Feral horses now number an estimated 25,000 and this number has been exponentially increasing by about 23% each year (in good seasons).

 Without action to reduce numbers, successive favourable seasons would see the population double about every four years.
 Over time, horse density, range and damage will escalate, making future control more difficult and expensive.